-A student for whom a room has been reserved should notify the Department of University Housing if late arrival at the beginning of a semester is anticipated.
+A student for whom a room has been reserved should notify the Housing Office if late arrival at the beginning of a semester is anticipated.
 Failure to notify Housing may result in a reassignment of the accommodation requested.

 Liability and Personal Loss/Insurance Coverage